-- 11.8 The University (via Research Ethics, Integrity & Governance) and Schools will provide PGRs with guidance on good research practice, with reference to the University's policy framework, and the avoidance of research misconduct. - 11.9 [PLACE HOLDER: From 2025/26, details of mandatory training will appear here.] - 11.10 As per the University's Research Data Management Policy, PGRs are expected to have an appropriate data management plan.
-In line with this policy (see section 9), a data management plan should be in place by the first Formal Progression Review.
+- 11.8 The University (via Research Ethics, Integrity & Governance) and Faculties/Schools will provide PGRs with guidance on good research practice, with reference to the University's research integrity framework, and the avoidance of research misconduct. - 11.9 PGRs are required to complete an online module on Research Ethics and Integrity (see clause 10.3 of this document).

+11.10 As per the University's Research Data Management Policy, PGRs are expected to have an appropriate data management plan.
+In line with this document (see section 9), a data management plan should be in place by the first Formal Progression Review.
 The data management plan should be updated as required and checked at subsequent Formal Progression Reviews (where applicable).